rust-mcp-stack/rust-mcp-sdk/README.md

  ### OAuthProxy
  OAuthProxy enables authentication with OAuth providers that don’t support Dynamic Client Registration (DCR).It accepts any client registration request, handles the DCR on your server side and then uses your pre-registered app credentials upstream.The proxy also forwards callbacks, allowing dynamic redirect URIs to work with providers that require fixed ones.

-> ⚠️ OAuthProxy support is still in development—please use RemoteAuthProvider for now.
+> ⚠️ OAuthProxy support is still in development, please use RemoteAuthProvider for now.

 ## Macros